 The enclosures with this prospectus provide you with current information in relation to areas such as admission details, the School day, dates of School terms, attendance levels and the past year's examination results at GCSE, AS and GCE 'A' Level.

 Visit us online now at www. glenlolacollegiate.net twitter@glenlolaschool

-Overall, the pupils in Glenlola outperformed pupils of the same ability in other schools by 35% at A-level and 50% at GCSE.
+Overall the pupils in Glenlola outperformed pupils of the same ability by 42.7% at A Level.

-Looking forward to 2019
+Looking forward to 2020

-LOOKING FORWARD TO ANOTHER SUCCESSFUL YEAR IN 2019...
+LOOKING FORWARD TO ANOTHER SUCCESSFUL YEAR IN 2020 ...